ORIGINS OF THE HANDIE TALKIE

 SCR-536 Schematic Diagram

 The receiver was a single conversion superhet using a 455 KHz IF stage with a RF amplifier.
 This configuration opposed the trend of the day where similar infantry equipment using regenerative receivers was the norm.
-Not only did the SCR-536 use a superhetrodyne design but it also had the high receiver performance (for its time) which a RF amplifier stage could provide.
+Not only did the SCR-536 use a superhetrodyne design but it also had the high receiver performance (for its time) 1R5 Valvewhich a RF amplifier stage could provide.
 Galvin achieved all this in such a small package by building one of the first true transceivers where each valve, except the IF amplifier, was used in both transmit and receive modes.
 Interestingly this design approach meant that the PTT switch required a mammoth thirteen poles, nearly all of which were double throw.

-1R5 ValveThe valve line up was as follows: 3S4 Rx RF amp, Tx RF Power amp; 1R5 Rx Mixer/Osc, Tx Crystal Osc; 1T4 Rx IF amp, Tx not used; 1S5 Rx Detector/AVC/AF amp, Tx Mic preamp; 3S4 Rx AF output stage, Tx Choke modulator.
+The valve line up was as follows: 3S4 Rx RF amp, Tx RF Power amp; 1R5 Rx Mixer/Osc, Tx Crystal Osc; 1T4 Rx IF amp, Tx not used; 1S5 Rx Detector/AVC/AF amp, Tx Mic preamp; 3S4 Rx AF output stage, Tx Choke modulator.
 In order to preserve 1.5 volt ‘A’ battery life only one half of the 3S4 filaments were used during receive and the 1T4 IF amplifier filament was disconnected during transmit.
 To change frequency the grid and anode coils of the 3S4 stage were swapped and realigned.
 Further, the Tx and Rx crystals were changed, their frequencies being selected from available fifty different channel pairs.

 CONSTRUCTION